-The Group is run by its Board of Directors, which currently has five members, including two Non-executive Directors, and meets regularly.
-The Non-executive Directors make a valuable contribution by bringing a breadth of business and relevant professional experience to the Board.
+The Group is run by its Board of Directors, which currently has five members, including two non-executive directors, and meets 11 times per year.
+The Non-executive Directors make a valuable contribution by bringing a breadth of business and relevant professional experience to the Board and commit half a working day per month to their roles.